 Many of MCF's most successful programs start as ideas from our members.

 Throughout the year, MCF members lead the way in planning a variety of thematic briefings.
 These are one-time, non-fundraising events for the purpose of connecting, strengthening or mobilizing the philanthropic sector.
 Do you have an idea for a new briefing?
-Contact Josh Vang and help build Minnesota's philanthropic sector.
+Contact Paul Masiarchin and help build Minnesota's philanthropic sector.

 Start a New Program